You are here

 Take Action to Prevent Heatstroke

-Every 10 days, across the United States, a child dies from being left in a hot car.
-It only takes a few minutes for a car to heat up and become deadly to a child inside.
+Every 10 days, across the United States, a child dies from being unattended in a hot car.
+In 2018, 51 children died from heatstroke, which resulted from being alone in a hot car.
+These deaths were preventable.
 As summer temperatures rise, more kids are at risk.
 Help stop these tragedies from happening by working with us to prevent heatstroke.
 Click on the tabs for helpful tools to get you started.

 A small act of courage can make a big difference in the life of a child.
-That’s why we’ve created the Safe Kids Worldwide Badge of Courage, an award that acknowledges caring individuals who called 911 when a child was left alone in a hot car and the brave professionals who responded and saved a child’s life.
+That’s why we’ve created the Safe Kids Worldwide Badge of Courage, an award that acknowledges the caring individuals who called 911 when they noticed a child alone in a hot car, as well as the brave professionals who responded and saved a child’s life.
 To nominate someone for a Badge of Courage, please fill out this form.